 Public input helps transportation decision makers understand communities' perspectives on the issues being considered.
 Along with technical data, analysis, and professional expertise, community input is an important consideration in helping decision makers to reach informed decisions.
 LUT is committed to providing access to information and meaningful public participation opportunities in our transportation planning, programs and projects.

-Comment on draft LUT Public Involvement Guidelines for Transportation Planning, Programs and Projects by March 10, 2014
+LUT Public Involvement Guidelines for Transportation Planning, Programs and Projects

-We are updating our Public Involvement Guidelines for Transportation Planning, Programs and Projects.
-You're invited to review the draft guidelines and provide comments by March 10, 2014.
+We are wrapping up the process of updating our Public Involvement Guidelines for Transportation Planning, Programs and Projects.
+In January 2014, we issued a draft version and initiated a 45-day public comment period.